OpenWaterFoundation/owf-data-co-roundtable-basins/README.md

 Descriptions of data columns are also provided in the **Notes** worksheet within the workbook.
 This worksheet also details how the original data were downloaded and where to find those files.

 #### Data Flags ####
-Data columns with the word "Flag" added to the column name are an indication of data status as it relates to missing data.
+Data columns with the word "_Flag" added to the column name are an indication of data status as it relates to missing data.
 The following conventions are used:
 * G = is a known/good value.
 * g = is an estimated (but good) value.
 The associated cell is also highlighted in yellow.
 * N = is not applicable and a blank cell is expected.